 Freshwater Ecology explores the ecosystem of Hester and Piro's Mill Pond in Van Cortlandt Park.
 Students talk about what a man made, freshwater pond and then search through a leaf pack to collect, identify, and classify macroinvertibrates to determine the diversity of the lake ecosystem.
 (Note- students do not get into the water)

 Get your students outside and hitting their 10,000 step goals!
 This program is designed to get students outside and exploring the trails of Van Cortlandt Park through a guided hike.
 Hikes range in length but average 2-3 hours and can include beautiful lookout points, forest and wetland areas, and geological features of the park.

 Want to see more of the park- use this hike as a kickoff for the 21 in 21 Challenge, Kids version.

-The Challenge- should you choose to accept it is to hike the following trails of the park anytime during 2021, post on social media as you do to raise awareness of the need to maintain Van Cortlandt Park, and wear your finishers patch with pride once complete because you earned it.
+The Challenge- should you choose to accept it- is to hike the trails of the park anytime during 2021, let your friend, family and school community know to help us raise awareness of the need to maintain Van Cortlandt Park, and wear your finishers patch with pride once complete because you earned it.